atharvjoshi34/linux-cheat-sheet/users_and_groups.md

 2. **passwd** - This command is used to change or delete the password of a particular user.
 As we saw in the previous command we made a user u1 now you be knowing the password for user u1.
 So for that you can do two things.
 - **passwd -d u1** - this command will delete the password that is being set for the user us. **Note - This command will delete the password set on the user and user would be able to login without any password.
 Not a good pratice**
 - **passwd u1** - This will change the password for the user u1.
-3. **-c** - This flag is used to provide the comment for the user.
+3. **-c** - This flag is usd to provide the comment for the user.
 That is the fifth field in the below format
 4. **-d** - This flag is useed to change the default user directory of the user.
 5. **-u** - this is used to assign a uid to the user
 6. **-g** - This flag is used to assign a particular group to the user